Loon Mountain is conveniently located right off I93 in

 Lincoln NH, making it a popular choice for families.
 Loon is big on

-terrain parks and pipes with several unique terrain parks plus a Big Air Bag
+terrain parks and its super pipe plus a Big Air Bag

 for the kids, and NH's best snowmaking for mom and dad's assurance.